Graph-based methods for hyperbolic systems of conservation laws using discontinuous space discretizations: High-order method and convex limiting

 where the bar states $\overline{\statevector}_{jk}^n$ and $\overline{\statevector}_{i}^{\bdry,n}$ are defined in \eqref{UsualBarState} and \eqref{BoundaryBarState} respectively.
 We note that the use of the bar states in \eqref{eq:local_bounds} is owed to equation \eqref{ConvexRef}: the low-order update is a convex combination of the bar states; see also the discussion in \cite[Section 4.1]{Euler2018} and \cite[Lemma 7.15]{DiscIndep2019}.
 The relaxation coefficients $r_h^\pm$ are defined as follows:

 where $\widehat{h}_i = \big(\tfrac{m_i}{|\Omega|} \big)^{\frac{1}{d}}$ is a dimensionless mesh size.
 For the numerical tests in Section~\ref{CompExperiments} we use the constants

-for all polynomial degrees.
+for all polynomial degrees throughout.
+The constants have been chosen with a quick parametric study such that we observe expected convergence rates for the numerical tests summarized in Section~\ref{CompExperiments}.
 The relaxation coefficients \eqref{ViscMinConst2} are necessary to recover optimal convergence rates because a strict enforcement of the \emph{local} minimum principle on the specific entropy would result in a first order scheme; see \cite{Perthame1994, Euler2018}.
-We note that this relaxation has no consequence on the robustness of the scheme provided that the initial data is admissible, see \eqref{AddSet} for the definition of admissibility.
+We note that this relaxation has no consequence on the robustness of the scheme: As long as the initial data is admissible, the update will result again in an admissible state.

 A tempting alternative to the relaxation of the local bounds \eqref{eq:local_bounds} is to dispense with using local bounds altogether and replacing them with a single set of global bounds, $\{\rho_{\text{min}}^{\text{global}}, \rho_{\text{max}}^{\text{global}}, \widetilde{s}_{\text{min}}^{\text{global}}\}$ with $\rho_{\text{min}}^{\text{global}} > 0$ and $\widetilde{s}_{\text{min}}^{\text{global}} > 0$, for all degrees of freedom.
 While positivity preserving, such a limiter strategy--at least from our experience---lacks control on over- and undershoots and leads to unsatisfying numerical results for benchmark configurations.